Standard Model Theory for the FCC-ee Tera-Z stage

 The Schwinger parametrization of this two-scale integral is given by

-where the Symanzik polynomials $U$ and $F$, and the sum over the squared internal masses are
+where the Symanzik polynomials $U$ and $F$ and the sum over the squared internal masses are

-Our example has a $U$ polynomial with 12 terms, an $F$ polynomial with 6 terms, 4 massive lines and 6 propagators.
-A naive application of the Method of Brackets would lead to a $12+6+4-6-1 = 15$ dimensional MB representation.
-This number can be easily derived from the set of rules given in Ref.~\cite{Prausa:2017frh}.
-Such a high number of dimensions is most certainly very inconvenient.
+Our example has a $U$ polynomial with twelve terms, an $F$ polynomial with six terms, four massive lines, and six propagators.
+A naive application of the method of brackets would lead to a $12+6+4-6-1 = 15$-dimensional {\mbr} representation.
+This number can easily be derived from the set of rules given in Ref.~\cite{Prausa:2017frh}.
+Such a large number of dimensions is most certainly very inconvenient.